adedomin/neo8ball-irc/README.md

 ### Interacting with the channels

-Plugins communicate with bash-ircbot through stdout.
+Plugins communicate with neo8ball through stdout.
 Plugins can write to stderr for logging, however it is recommended that they use the log command instead.
 Plugins must print out a command string using the below syntax: